Grab a jab | COVID-19 vaccination

 How to get the COVID-19 vaccine

 If you’re eligible for the spring COVID-19 vaccine, you can book a COVID-19 vaccination appointment online or in the NHS App now.
+You can also call 119 free of charge.

 Vaccination appointments will take place from 1 April 2025.